plan-d-io/P1-dongle/README.md

 - Open source firmware & hardware
 - Privacy first: cloud, or even internet access entirely optional
 - Auto-updating firmware (optional)
+- Easy to use as a basis for other (professional) projects

-As this is a non-commercial development, we do not provide any timelines nor guarantees for this functionality.
-You are however free to contribute yourself!
+I do not provide any guarantees nor timelines for developing functionality.
+I am however available for specific functionality or developments at request.
+And, as this is an open-source project, you are free to contribute yourself!

+## Basic installation
+1. Plug the P1-dongle into the P1 port of your digital meter
+2. When the LED turns greens, connect to the `p1-dongle` access point
+3. When connected, open the login page or go to `192.168.4.1`
+4. Complete the configuration, and click the reboot button at the bottom of the webpage